Smart-Bull/smarter-contracts/README.md

 #### Execution of Listeners
 There are two options into how we execute handlers.
 We can either interrupt the emitter of the trigger and execute the event handler right away, or we have the execution of the event handler be delayed by creating another transaction on the spot.
 Because we can't be guarenteed about the size of event handlers, or whether they themselves emit events, we opted for the second option.
 Each time a trigger is emitted, EVM will create a new transaction for the event handler and will be put in a transaction pool to be picked out by miners.
 Another idea we have is to impose a contract wide lock to ensure that event handlers are executed before other calls to the contract.

 #### Incentives
 We need to provide incentives to miners to validate the block.
 Because event handler transactions are generated dynamically, it doesn't have a set gas price.
-To solve this, we could have the gas price of the event handler contract be calculated as a fixed ratio multiplied by the average gas price of the other contracts in the block.
+To solve this, we could have the gas price of the event handler contract be calculated as a fixed ratio (greater than 1) multiplied by the average gas price of the other contracts in the block.
 This way, miners would be incentivized to pick up these special transactions.
 Also, we would need to put a limit on the ratio between the number of event handler trasactions we have and normal transactions.
 The gas for the execution of event handlers payed for by the contract with the event handler, not the emitter.
 We also have to be careful to not overcharge users who want to use this feature properly.

 #### Concerns
 * One concern is that the EVM state could blow up if we had loops of triggers and listeners.
 We don't see this as an attack opportunity as the attack would have to pay for the gas of the event handler.
 Also emitting events costs more gas than the regular operation so there would be a limit to the number of times someone could emit events.
+* Another concern is whether the cost for event emitter is high enough so that they won't flood the system with events that no one listens to.
+We suggest to introduce cost to the emitter in the form of bonded storage.
+In other words, emitters need to "lock" some of their tokens for a period of time in order to emit an event.

 ## 4. Applications: